adalard/mcp-crawl4ai-rag/README.md

 With this MCP server, you can <b>scrape anything</b> and then <b>use that knowledge anywhere</b> for RAG.

 The primary goal is to bring this MCP server into [Archon](https://github.com/coleam00/Archon) as I evolve it to be more of a knowledge engine for AI coding assistants to build AI agents.
-This first version of the Crawl4AI/RAG MCP server will be improved upon greatly soon, especially making it more configurable so you can use different embedding models and run everything locally with Ollama.
+This version of the Crawl4AI/RAG MCP server supports both OpenAI and local Ollama for LLM functionality, allowing you to choose between cloud-based or fully local deployment.

 Consider this GitHub repository a testbed, hence why I haven't been super actively address issues and pull requests yet.
 I certainly will though as I bring this into Archon V2!